niebardzo/VulnerableRestApi/README.md

 su webserver
 ```

-Using pipenv install all the dependecies.
+Using pipenv install all the dependencies.

 ```
 pipenv install --dev